taneemtee/regroup-core/README.md

 2. A platform group of volunteers who design the "operating system" for the community: designing the structure, measuring and iterating on initiatives, and building supporting tools and technology.

+*What types of volunteering activities will RGRP focus on?*

+The goal is to be broad, so specific areas of volunteering are not part of the definition of RGRP.
+However, some expected areas of initial focus are: climate change, economic equity, veteran support, and human trafficking.